 Note that there are two flavors of JA instructions.
 The JMP class permits a 16-bit jump offset specified by the 'offset' field, whereas the JMP32 class permits a 32-bit jump offset specified by the 'imm' field.
-A conditional jump greater than 16 bits may be converted to a conditional jump less than 16 bits plus a 32-bit unconditional jump.
+A > 16-bit conditional jump may be converted to a < 16-bit conditional jump plus a 32-bit unconditional jump.